 Electron layer The electron layer is the aggregate of the electrons placed on the one energy level which are characte- rized by the same value of the main quantum number and form in the atom the electron clouds of approx- imately same sizes.
 Electron shell The atom consists of the nucleus and electron shell.
 The electron shell is the aggregate of all elec- trons in the given atom.
 The chemical properties of the given element depend on the construction of the electron shell.
-Energy band The successive increase of the number of the act- (zone) ing atoms leads to the forming of the energy levels.
-The total number of levels will be equal to the number of acting atoms, Fig. A1.2. y y │ 1 2 4 8 N Number of atoms Fig. A1.2.
+E The successive increase of the number of the act- Energy band ing atoms leads to the forming of the energy levels. (zone) The total number of levels will be equal to the number of acting atoms, Fig. A1.2.
+1 401115, 115.
+111.2.
+1 ↑ E e r = = = = g y 1 2 4 8 N Number of atoms Fig. A1.2.
 Distribution of the energy levels Thus the growth of the number of the atoms leads to the increase of the number of the permitted energy states.
 The distance between the neighbor energy levels decreases.
 If the number of the interacting atoms is not great then to transfer the electron from some energy level on the nearest higher level it is necessary to spend relatively great energy.
-If the number of the interacting atoms N is great than the neighbor analysis levels are little $\frac{1}{2}$ for a that the continuous energy hand is formed.
-It means that the transfer of the electron on the nearest higher level the transfer of the electron on the nearest higher level If such nearest level is not occuried by the elec- trons then the electron which is placed on the previous level may move on the crystal under indefinitely small energy acting
+If the number of the interacting atoms N is great then the neighbor energy levels are little differ so that the continuous energy band is formed.
+It means that the transfer of the electron on the nearest higher level may be realized by means of insignificantly energy.
+If such nearest level is not occupied by the elec- trons then the electron which is placed on the previous level may move on the crystal under indefinitely small energy acting. : •